Wind It Up (Rewound): Critical reception

-Andy Beevers from Music Week gave "Wind It Up (Rewound)" four out of five, writing, "Yet another track from their debut LP makes it on to the single format.
-It comes in remixed form with a new, similarly hard and fast breakbeat ragga rave tune, "We Are the Ruffest", plus a new mix of the more experimental "Weather Experience".
+Andy Beevers from Music Week gave "Wind It Up (Rewound)" a score of four out of five, writing, "Yet another track from their debut LP makes it on to the single format.
+It comes in remixed form with a new, similarly hard and fast breakbeat ragga rave tune, 'We Are the Ruffest', plus a new mix of the more experimental "Weather Experience".
 The Prodigy should have enough support to take this chartwards but they will need to follow it with something fresher."
-Roger Morton from NME commented, "They've had the pop hit with "Charly" and the successful inventiveness of "Out of Space".
+Roger Morton from NME commented, "They've had the pop hit with 'Charly' and the successful inventiveness of 'Out of Space'.
 So it's a shame that this burst of breakbeat overload, sucking noise, piano riffs and sped-up vocals sounds so, well, predictable."
 Pete Stanton from Smash Hits rated the song two out of five, adding, "'Wind It Up' does wind you up really.
 It's like one of those Duracell teddies that bangs a drum for ever and ever and..."